GorgonzolaRex/wizardry-daphne-guide/docs/events/recurring-events/gold-ore.md

 !!! warning "Work in Progress"
-    - Ctrl + F5 to refresh for updates
+    - Ctrl + F5 to refresh for updates.

-### Overview

 !!! danger "Warning - Read Me"

+    - It is very easy to mess up this request and lose out on the maximum additional gold reward, which is substantial.
-    - The request location and rewards are based on the further Abyss reached.
-    - If you are in A1-3 and plan to start the next Abyss during the event period, then wait to accept the request to maximize your rewards.
+    - The request location and rewards are based on the furthest Abyss reached.
+If you are in A1-3 and plan to start the next Abyss during the event period, then wait to accept the request to maximize your reward.
 The Abyss location cannot be changed once accepted.
     - Do not submit the request until you have collected the maximum amount of Gold Ore.
-Do not listen to Lulu.
-The additional gold reward is substantial and can be missed if the request is submitted prematurely.
+Do not listen to Lulu!

+### Overview

 ??? note "How to Accept the Request"

     - Accept at the Royal Capital under the Featured Requests tab.
     - Available for a limited time through 3/18 (23:59) and cannot be discarded after accepting.
-    - This is not a Daily request.
+    - This is **not** a Daily request.
 You have the entire 2-week period to complete.
+Once it is submitted you cannot re-accept.

 ??? note "Important Notes"